zero-one01/pass-winmenu/README.md

 Pass-winmenu is built against .NET Framework 4.5.2, which should already be installed on every version of Windows since Windows 7.
 Additionally, GPG and Git are required for the application to function correctly.
-They don't have to be added to your PATH, but the executables must be reachable somehow.

 ## Setup